 But while treatment stops leprosy progressing, it can’t reverse disability.

 This is why the specialist services we provide are vital.
 A clawed hand, dropped foot or damaged eyelids can be restored with surgery.
+Ulcers can heal with effective treatment.
 Custom-made protective footwear can reduce the chances of injury and stop ulcers developing.
 However, some disabilities caused by leprosy are too severe for surgery to have much effect.

 What causes leprosy?

 Leprosy is only mildly infectious.
 You can’t catch it by touching someone.
-It would take years of living close to an untreated leprosy patient to catch the disease.
-And around 95% of people are thought to be naturally immune.
-But when immunity is lowered due to poor nutrition, illness and general living conditions, people are more likely to
+It usually takes years of living close to an untreated leprosy patient to catch the disease.
+And around 95 per cent of people are thought to be naturally immune.
+When immunity is lowered due to poor nutrition, illness and general living conditions, people are more likely to catch leprosy.